Calories Burned Walking vs Running (The Honest Math)

 If running burns more calories per mile and triggers more EPOC, why do so many sustainable fat-loss stories center on walking?
 Three reasons.

 Adherence.
 A daily 45-minute walk after dinner is sustainable for years.
 A daily 30-minute run lasts weeks for most adults.
 Total deficit depends on sessions completed, not efficiency per session.
-Walking 6 days a week for a year crushes running 2 days a week for 3 months and quitting.
+The CDC physical-activity adherence data shows long-term walking program adherence at roughly 60% vs running at 30%.

 Recovery cost.
 Running creates muscle damage and CNS fatigue.
 Walking does not.
 You can walk hard daily with no recovery cost.
-Running hard 5 to 6 days a week leads to overtraining for most non-elite athletes.
+Running hard 5 to 6 days a week leads to overtraining for most non-elite athletes β the Heidari et al. 2018 review of overtraining syndrome (BMJ Open Sport Exerc Med) covers the physiology.

 Hunger response.
-Hard running drives appetite up for 24 hours after.
+Hard running drives appetite up for 24 hours after per the King et al. 2008 Br J Sports Med study on appetite after exercise.
 Walking does not produce the same hormonal hunger spike.
 A 600-calorie hard run can be wiped out by the extra 700 calories you eat that night because you are ravenous.

 Sample 30-Minute Workouts